 Why?
 Because children move sporadically.
-They are lower to the ground, and closer to puppy’s size.
+They are lower to the ground and closer to your puppy’s size.
 Their tone of voice tends to be higher and more exciting.
 And children move… a lot!

 Remember, puppies are drawn to movement!
 This also means that if you pull away quickly when your puppy is biting, he is going to act like a little land shark and bite even more.

 It’s also important to remember that these are your puppy’s natural instincts and not your puppy being bad out of spite.